German president says Berlin should be open to Greek war reparations

 “And this leeway has absolutely nothing to do with World War Two or reparation payments,” he said.

-German officials have previously argued that Germany has already honored its obligations, not least with a 115 million deutsche mark payment to Greece in 1960.
+German officials have previously argued that Germany has already honoured its obligations, not least with a 115 million deutsche mark payment to Greece in 1960.